coolnumber9/datasciencecoursera/Getting_and_Cleaning_Data/codebook.md

 # CodeBook
 ## Introduction
 Steps enumerated below with explanation.
-Screenshot from RStudio is provided as well.
+Screenshot in RStudio is provided as well.

 ### Environment Initialization
 Clean workspace environment first.